-A couple of years ago, I interviewed Dr. Josh Axe, bestselling author and co-founder of Ancient Nutrition, whose products are sold in more than 6,000 retail stores, and whose website garners more than 13 million unique visits a month, for a story with The Connect magazine.
+A couple of years ago, I interviewed Dr. Josh Axe, bestselling author and co-founder of Ancient Nutrition, whose products are sold in more than 6,000 retail stores, and whose website garners more than 13 million unique visits a month, for a magazine story.
 During our conversation, he discussed his brand’s lightening-fast growth, attributing its success to the collective mindset and intention of his team members.
 “Everyone we keep on staff wholeheartedly believes in our mission to help people live happier and healthier lives,” he said.
 “It’s a positive space around here, and we keep each other inspired to reach more and more people.”
 Susan Salgado, renowned speaker and Founder of Hospitality Quotient and Grason Consulting, who was named one of the Most Creative People of 2016 by Fast Company, seems to share a similar ethos.
 She once said, “Culture is the promise you make to your employees.
 Brand is the promise you make to your customers.”